-Dalhousie University dates back to 1818, when the ninth earl of Dalhousie, then the lieutenant-governor of Nova Scotia, used funds collected during the War of 1812 to open a college that could be attended by any person from any class.
-Today, it is the largest university in Atlantic Canada, marks its 200th anniversary in 2018.
+Dalhousie University, the largest university in Atlantic Canada, marks its 200th anniversary in 2018.
 Dal is home to 50 Canada Research Chairs, and research areas include clean technology and advanced materials; health and wellness; and government, society and culture.
 Dal believes in giving undergrads access to research opportunities with experts.
 A large co-op program provides workplace experience, and all programs offer experiential learning.
-“Dalhousie’s students and faculty make a lasting impact in their fields of study, communities and on the world around them,” says president Richard Florizone.
-The main campus is located in the heart of Halifax’s historic South End; two downtown campuses are adjacent to Spring Garden Road, close to pubs, cafés, restaurants and a new city library.
+“Dalhousie’s students and faculty make a lasting impact in their fields of study and communities, and on the world around them,” says president Richard Florizone.
+The main campus is located in the heart of Halifax’s historic South End; two downtown campuses are adjacent to Spring Garden Road, close to pubs, cafés, restaurants and the new Halifax Central Library.
 A campus in Truro, N.S.—about an hour from Halifax—is home to the only agriculture program in Atlantic Canada.
 Halifax gets about 120 days of fog each year, but the main campus, which combines vine-covered stone buildings with contemporary architecture, is warm and welcoming.
-Authors Lucy Maud Montgomery and Hugh MacLennan graduated from Dal, as did Canadian politicians Megan Leslie, Peter MacKay and Elizabeth May.

 • Ocean Sciences: With the Atlantic Ocean just steps from campus, Dalhousie is a leader in marine sciences and oceanographic research.
 This undergraduate degree combines courses in marine chemistry, geology, biology and oceanography.

 • Bioveterinary Science: Students at the agriculture campus in Truro get hands-on experience with livestock, companion animals and animal care facilities in this program designed to give them an edge when applying to veterinary school, postgraduate study and industry jobs.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|